PSergio984/Balangay-Of-The-Forgotten/QUICK_START.md

 3. Name: e.g., `TestWarrior_GlassCannon`
 4. Assign a test sprite (can be any image for now)
 5. Set PresetName (e.g., "Glass Cannon Set")
-6. Set stat modifiers (can leave at 0 for testing)
+6. Set FIXED stat values (NOT modifiers): Health=650, AttackPower=85, etc.
+   (These are the exact stats that will be used in combat)

 Repeat for at least 1 hero with 1-3 presets.